 The website of the Chambre des notaires du Québec (notaries’ association) has a way to search for a notary using various search criteria, including language, region, and accessibility of the notary’s offices to people with limited mobility.

-Under legal aid, citizens who meet certain criteria can get the services of a lawyer (and sometimes a notary) free of charge or at low cost.
+Under legal aid, residents of Quebec who meet certain criteria can get the services of a lawyer (and sometimes a notary) free of charge or at low cost.

 See a list of free and low-cost services offered by lawyers, notaries, legal clinics, and other organizations.